Gray fox: Origin and genetics

 Genetic analyses of the fox-like canids confirmed that the gray fox is a distinct genus from the red foxes (Vulpes spp.).
-The genus Urocyon is considered to be the most basal of the living canids.
+The genus Urocyon is considered to be sister to the other living canid taxa.
 Genetically, the gray fox often clusters with two other ancient lineages: The east Asian raccoon dog (Nyctereutes procyonoides) and the African bat-eared fox (Otocyon megalotis).

 The chromosome number is 66 (diploid) with a fundamental number of 70.
 The autosomes include 31 pairs of sub-graded subacrocentrics, but one only pair of metacentrics.

 Recent mitochondrial genetic studies suggests divergence of North American eastern and western gray foxes in the Irvingtonian mid-Pleistocene into separate sister taxa.

 The gray fox's dwarf relative, the island fox, is likely descended from mainland gray foxes.
 These foxes apparently were transported by humans to the islands and from island to island, and are descended from a minimum of 3–4 matrilineal founders.